 When you’re finished reading, you’ll know exactly what you need to do next to earn your CDL.

-How to Earn Your CDL: An Overview
+How to Earn Your CDL: A Quick Overview

-To get your CDL, you must be at least 18 years old.
+- Be at least 18 years old.
 However, you won’t be able to drive interstate (across state lines) until you’re 21.
 That’s a federal law.
 Many companies won’t hire you if you’re under 21.
 Every state is different though, so look at your state’s regulations.

-You’ll need to prove that you’re medically stable to drive.
+- Be medically stable to drive.
 The Federal Motor Carrier Safety Administration (FMCSA) requires drivers to maintain a Medical Examiner’s Certificate at all times.
 Keep in mind that you’ll have to fill out your medical history on the Medical Examination Report.
+For a Class A CDL, you’ll need a Department of Transportation (DOT) medical card, which you can get after undergoing a DOT physical.

 After you provide the paperwork needed and you’re deemed medically fit, you have to pass a knowledge exam.
 Once you pass the knowledge exam, you’ll get your commercial learner’s permit (CLP).
+According to the Code of Federal Regulations, you have to have your CLP for at least 14 days before you can take your road skills test to earn your CDL.

 Please note: Some states may have additional requirements.
 Check with your state’s guidelines to see what they require.

 Many drivers elect to go to a trucking school sponsored by a trucking company.
-Depending upon the trucking company, they may cover all or some of your trucking school fees in exchange for your commitment to work for them.
+Depending on the trucking company, they may cover all or some of your trucking school fees in exchange for your commitment to work for them.
 For instance, they may cover half your tuition if you sign a one-year contract with them.

-Start researching trucking schools and trucking companies in your area.
+First, start researching trucking schools and trucking companies in your area.
 Talk to recruiters at each of the trucking companies you’re interested in.
 They may be sponsoring a nearby school and if you want to work for them, you’ll have to go to that particular school.

 Ideally, you want to find a company that is nearby and will cover some, if not all, of your tuition and will offer you a job after you earn your CDL.